williamyang98/TerminalShortcuts/README.md

 5. Run <code>:echo $userprofile</code> inside nvim and check against value for ~/.

 ## Clink (enhances cmd.exe)
+1. Run installation steps for "TerminalShortcuts/PowerShell" which installs oh-my-posh and the custom theme
-1. Download and install clink.x_setup.exe from [Clink Releases](https://github.com/chrisant996/clink/releases)
+2. Download and install clink.x_setup.exe from [Clink Releases](https://github.com/chrisant996/clink/releases)
-2. Open cmd.exe and run <code>clink info</code> and find the folder for scripts
+3. Open cmd.exe and run <code>clink info</code> and find the folder for scripts
-3. Copy oh-my-posh.lua into that scripts folder
+4. Copy oh-my-posh.lua into that scripts folder
+5. If there are issues with the path, change path variables inside lua script to point to oh-my-posh.exe install and configuration file